Ang31D/shodan-cli/README.md

 The python script `shodan-cli.py` utilizes the shodan api to fetch, filter and show host information ([https://shodan.readthedocs.io/](https://shodan.readthedocs.io/)).

-The python script `core.py` is a rule based poc to detect content in json files.
+The python script `core.py` is a poc to detect content in json files based on rule condition(s).

 Sample hosts from shodan `91.195.240.94` , `198.98.62.253`